fzs1994/Flash-S3/docs/README.md

 - Object versioning is not exposed — the listing shows current versions only.
 - Static access keys only; IAM Identity Center, MFA and assumed roles are on the roadmap.
 - Search filters the current prefix, not the whole bucket.
-- Glacier objects list but can't be restored from the app.
+- Glacier objects list but can't be restored (or previewed) from the app.
+- Text previews show the first 1 MB of a file; formats outside the supported list (Office documents, archives, etc.) aren't previewable.
 - Cross-region moves of very large objects fall back to download + re-upload.

 ## How this compares to S3 Browser